jugaz/commander-gulp-mailing/README.md

-# Commander Gulp Styles Dynamic
+# Commander Gulp Mailing Dynamic

 <p>This project is created to compile Mailing.</p>